Skip to main content

 If the client connects their bank via open banking and Legl detects unusual or high-risk transactions such as large cash deposits, non-GBP transactions, or cryptocurrency activity, the client will automatically receive follow-up questions asking them to explain those transactions.

-These questions are sent by Legl on your firm's behalf.
+These questions are sent by Legl on your firm's behalf within the process.
 The client does not need to contact your firm to answer them.
 They respond through the same secure link.
 Their responses are included in the Source of Funds review once submitted.

 ℹ️ Important